Cpt-Rt3/cloud-security-requirements-threat-modeling/README.md

 Gaps acknowledged (no real SIEM integration, conceptual tooling)

 Security posture: defense-in-depth with monitoring maturity

+### Key Findings

+The threat modeling exercise produced the following insights:

+- **Identity is the primary attack surface**
+  Most high-impact threat paths originate from credential misuse or authorization gaps, reinforcing IAM as the core control plane.

+- **API exposure represents a critical trust boundary**
+  Improper input validation or insufficient rate limiting would enable abuse scenarios directly impacting availability and data integrity.

+- **Detection maturity outpaces prevention depth**
+  Centralized logging and alerting are well-positioned to detect anomalies, but some preventive controls (e.g., real SIEM integration) remain conceptual.

+- **Deception techniques provide early-warning value**
+  The optional honeypot layer offers low-noise indicators and improves adversary visibility without expanding the primary attack surface.

+These findings directly map to the architecture diagram, particularly the identity boundary, application control plane, and monitoring layers where validation, logging, and alerting controls were evaluated.

 ## Executive Summary
 The platform assumes hostile networks by default